rsenno/kickstarter-analysis/Written_Report_Draft_In_Progress.md

 ### Limitations

+As previously noted, the dataset was provided by the client.
+It was not known where from or how the dataset was collected, nor how comprehensive it might be.

 The data set only spanned campaigns over a three-year period.
 Since economic conditions change over time, a larger dataset spanning as increased number of years might be less susceptible to economic swings.
 Also, more recent data would be helpful.

-Similarly, a larger dataset might increase confidence in analysis of fund raising involving larger goals.
+Similarly, a larger dataset, if available, might increase confidence in analysis of fund raising involving larger goals.

 ### Further Work